awslabs/iam-policy-autopilot/README.md

 ```
 # Move the binary to /usr/local/bin
 sudo cp ./target/debug/iam-policy-autopilot /usr/local/bin/iam-policy-autopilot
-# If using MacOs, we need to sign the binary to run it under /usr/local/bin
+# If using MacOS, we need to sign the binary to run it under /usr/local/bin
 sudo codesign -s - /usr/local/bin/iam-policy-autopilot
 ```